Student And Family Services

 In the event of a disagreement, the district has a Dispute Resolution Process in place.
 The student may enroll in school until the dispute is resolved.
 The McKinney-Vento Liaison can guide you through the Dispute Resolution Process.

 The Parent Center offers school-to-home workshops, events, and meetings to educate parents with knowledge of developmental milestones and norms and how to advocate for their children.

 Refer to the Parent Center of Schedule of Events below for a list of classes, workshops, and training available.
 A hard copy is located in our office.

-Court Mandated Nurturing Parenting Classes are also available and a certificate of completion is provided upon completion.
+Court Mandated Nurturing Parenting Classes are also available.
+Upon completion of the classes, a certificate of completion is provided

 For more information contact: